Robrowno/django-raceway/README.md

     - Track day enthusiasts looking for a new motorsports venue to try out
     - A club/group/company organising a trackday event, looking to request a bespoke trackday package tailored to their needs

+### SEO and Web Marketing

+**Who:** I am marketing predominantly towards a motor-enthuasiast and motorsport-orientated, with an extra scope of marketing towards those who are looking for driving experiences and to improve their driving skills through tuition.
+**What:** I am selling trackdays, tuition courses and experience packages, designed to cater towards this audience.
+I therefore make it very accessible and clear on my site, so that the audience can go. directly towards what they are looking for.
+I include images of cars, both driving and off the track, designed to excite the site viewer into wondering what it's like to drive.
+It was equally important to make clear titles and key pieces of information available for the site viewers to see on which ever respective page/product they are viewing.
+**How:** Based on my B2C model above, I decided single payments were the best payment option for the products I'm offering.
+I can update users on new products and general news through an opt-in mailchimp newsletter subscription and I have created a Facebook page which users/clients can view and follow to keep up to date through a social network.

+Software developers play a role in making sure their website can be easily found through search engines, including the likes of Google Search.
+Therefore, when implementing SEO (Search Engine Optimisation) tools, the best means available to you are through descriptive and relevant keywords, sitemaps.xml and robots.txt files.

+**Keywords and sitemap/robots**

+- I included keywords and more through the use of `<meta>`tags in my base.html document.
+This allowed me to define keywords, an author, a site description and a viewport.
+For the keywords themselves I thought about short and longer words and phrases respectively that might be looked for, in the framework of the target audience defined. above.

+- I started with fairly obvious short words including: trackdays, motorsport, motorcircuit, trackday, racing, racetrack,

+- I then expanded in to short phrases, including: trackdays in England, trackdays in the uk, trackday experiences, driving tuition

+- I have included a sitemap.xml file in the root directory, which allows search engines to crawl through my site and make content more discoverable.

+- I have a robots.txt file which provides the location of the sitemap and also defines any folders/files which are prohibited from search engine crawlers.

 ### Agile Methodologies